vbalbarin/presentations/wright-laboratory-spinup/source/slides.md

 * Accessible
 * Metered

+> 1. Peter Mell; Timothy Grance (September 2011).
+The NIST Definition of Cloud Computing (Technical report).
+National Institute of Standards and Technology: U.S. Department of Commerce.

 <!--

 notes:
-* How are the traits different from previous computing paradigms?
+.
+How are the traits different from previous computing paradigms?
-* How is this any different from
+.
+How is this any different from the servers at WL?
+A mainframe?

 -->